okta/okta-sdk-dotnet/docs/ResourceSetApi.md

 Retrieve a Member of a binding

-Retreieves a member identified by `memberId` for a binding
+Retrieves a member identified by `memberId` for a binding

 ### Example
 ```csharp